matthewedwrd/darwin/README.md

 # Darwin
 ## About
-This is my attempt to create a simple, easy, and lightweight language model written in C.
+Darwin is an artificial intelligence engine written fully in C.
-## Roadmap
-- [X] Write some code for handling matrices.